Adding a Port to an Existing LAG

 The most simple LAG configuration is a single Port LAG, which configures the device on the Megaport side to run LACP on a single channel.
 However, this configuration doesn’t provide any added resilience.
 If Port capacity or traffic status requires resilience, you can add Ports to a LAG.
 For example, if traffic moves from development to production, you might require additional Ports.

-When you add one or more Ports to a live LAG, they are automatically assigned the same location and speed as other Ports in the LAG.
+When you add one or more Ports to a live LAG, they are automatically assigned the same location, speed, and Marketplace visibility as other Ports in the LAG.
 Any Ports that you add to a diverse LAG will inherit the diversity zone of the LAG.

 To add a Port to an existing LAG